 On both regression and physics-informed tasks, multilevel schedules and free-knot adaptation consistently reduced errors relative to fixed grids and MLP baselines~\cite{Actor25}.

-\textbf{Grid–adaptive PIKANs.} Rigas et al.~\cite{pde_Rigas24} extend this idea by adapting not only the spline grid but also the collocation points, so resolution follows the PDE residual: \begin{enumerate} \item \emph{Grid extension with smooth state transition.} Start with few spline intervals ($G$) and periodically increase $G$.
+\textbf{Grid–adaptive PIKANs.} Rigas et al.~\cite{pde_Rigas24, pde_Rigas24f} extend this idea by adapting not only the spline grid but also the collocation points, so resolution follows the PDE residual.
+More recently, a dynamic grid-adaptation framework was proposed that treats knot allocation as a density-estimation problem governed by importance density functions, allowing curvature or training metrics to determine grid resolution during learning~\cite{Rigas2026}. \begin{enumerate} \item \emph{Grid extension with smooth state transition.} Start with few spline intervals ($G$) and periodically increase $G$.
 At each extension, an adaptive optimizer state transition preserves momentum and avoids loss spikes, while the finer grid captures unresolved structure (Fig.~\ref{pde_Rigas24a}). \item \emph{Residual-based adaptive resampling (RAD).} Compute residuals on a dense probe set $S$ and convert them into sampling probabilities: larger residuals $\Rightarrow$ higher sampling chance.
 A new collocation set is then drawn accordingly (Fig.~\ref{pde_Rigas24b}). \end{enumerate} Since KAN basis functions are tied to the knot grid, jointly adapting the grid and collocation points reduces projection error and concentrates model capacity in residual hotspots.